-- investing in a new rail link from Heathrow to the west of England and south Wales by 2021
+- are investing in a new rail link from Heathrow to the west of England and south Wales by 2021

-- allowing foreign airlines to pick up passengers at Gatwick or Stansted when flying to other destinations, leading to more new routes
+- are allowing foreign airlines to pick up passengers at Gatwick or Stansted when flying to other destinations, leading to more new routes

 Reforming aviation regulation

-We’re removing old and unnecessary regulations by:
+We’ve removed old and unnecessary regulations by:

 - introducing the Civil Aviation Bill to modernise the regulatory framework for civil aviation in the United Kingdom to enable the Civil Aviation Authority (CAA) to modernise the way it operates